kabasset/azulero/README.md

 # Acknowledgements

+* 🚀 Thanks to my CNES and LISA project managers, who let me to work a bit on this project on open hours!
 * 🔥 Congratulations to the whole Euclid community; The mosaics are simply unbelievable!
-* 😍 Thank you also for answering my dummy questions on the contents of the images I posted.
+* 😍 Thank you Euclid astronomers, for answering my dummy questions on the contents of the images I posted.